-Panic attacks are distinct episodes of extreme fear that start abruptly and characterised by a wave of physiological hyperarousal, catastrophic thinking (e.g., a belief that you are dying), and a powerful urge to escape.
-These attacks are so powerful that the person may fear another attack and resort to avoidance of situations they believe may trigger another panic attack.
+Panic attacks are distinct episodes of extreme fear that start abruptly and are characterised by a wave of physiological hyperarousal, catastrophic thinking (e.g., a belief that you are dying), and a powerful urge to escape.
+These attacks are so powerful that the person may fear another attack and avoid situations they believe may trigger another panic attack.

 Components of panic attacks.

-Most panic attacks do not appear out of the blue, in that they occur in specific situations and the sufferer expected the attack would happen.
-The situation where the attack occurred could be a shopping centre, driving a car, public transport or any specific situation that the person may see as a trigger; when exposed to the trigger, the panic can occur.
-As a result, the person with panic disorder may avoid these situations in the future.
+Most panic attacks do not appear out of the blue because they occur in specific situations, and the sufferer expects the attack to happen.
+The situation where the attack occurred could be a shopping centre, driving a car, public transport or any specific situation that the person may see as a trigger; when exposed to the trigger, panic can occur.
+As a result, a person with panic disorder may avoid these situations in the future.

 Sudden onset of physiological arousal.